stirtrek/2022MayStirTrek/README.md

 [Quick tutorial on adding files to GitHub repos you don't own](https://ardalis.com/how-to-add-files-to-a-github-repo-you-dont-own)

-Please add your supporting materials for your session in a single file in the "Talks" folder.
+Please add your supporting materials for your session in a single file in the "talks" folder.
 Ideally with no spaces in the filename.

 > /Talks/SamNasr-14NewTSQLFunctions.zip

-Then update the list with your talk, in alphabetical order if you can.
+Then update the list with your talk folder, in alphabetical order if you can.
+Feel free to add a README with your contact info, etc. in the folder as well.

 Thanks!